System startup

 Built like a product surface

-Project overview
+Product overview

-A quotation workspace that behaves like a product — not a printable accident.
+A quotation workspace that behaves like a product—not a printable accident.

 Signals